Mobile System Design

 • Keep it brief: Maximize time for the actual design session.

 • Remote interview?
 Double-check mic and camera beforehand.
-You have limited time, so don't spend it on fixing your bluetooth headphones.
+You have limited time, so don't spend it on fixing your Bluetooth headphones.

 Designing a System (30–40 minutes)